 Will the Inns still be awarding scholarships?

 Yes, the award of scholarships is unaffected though the selection process may be amended.
-Your Inn may allow awards made in 2020 to be deferred if course dates change.

-What will happen about Qualifying Sessions?
+What is happening about Qualifying Sessions?

 FAQs for Bar Transfer Test (BTT) candidates